 Marine Energy Pembrokeshire was developed by PCF in 2010 and after 6 years the working group had grown from 8 to 80.
-6 years later, it was decided that Marine Energy Wales should be launched to represent the industry at a national level.
+In 2016, it was decided that Marine Energy Wales should be launched to represent the industry at a national level.

 With €100.4 million of EU structural funding prioritised for marine energy in Wales over the next 5 years, two wave and tidal stream Demonstration Zones, seabed agreements in place for three separate wave and tidal stream projects, and a number of proposals for significant tidal range projects, Wales is well positioned to play a global leading role in marine energy.

 The aim is to create a thriving and diverse marine energy industry in Wales by:

 - Providing support and guidance for the sector

 - Encouraging learning and collaboration through regular working group meetings